vferat/sphinx_collab_demo/source/dev/add_content.md

 Here is a brief overview of syntax that can be use to populate this website.

-Microstates HUB support uses markdown syntax, please check the [markdown guide](https://www.markdownguide.org/basic-syntax/) to learn the basic syntax.
+Microstates HUB uses markdown, a simple and efficent syntay.
+You can check the [markdown guide](https://www.markdownguide.org/basic-syntax/) to get the basics of it.

+In addition, the website offers different extensions to create more specific content.
-Additional features are listed below.
+Additional features are listed below:

 ## Figures